-The University of Reading is home to over 17,000 students from over 150 countries with a reputable global presence from Johannesburg to Malaysia.
+The University of Reading is home to students from over 150 countries with a reputable global presence from Johannesburg to Malaysia.

 Known for its award-winning main campus in Whiteknights, UK, and recognized as one of Britain’s top green spaces, the University of Reading is also home to Matthew Nicholls, Professor of Classics.

 Professor Nicholls is a bit of a hero in the SketchUp world, famous for his award-winning digital model of Ancient Rome, and on and offline courses for learners across the globe interested in historical architecture.

 One of my passions is explaining and understanding the ruins, trying to imagine how they once were and communicating that to others.Professor Mathew Nicholls